artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 * **Manage Properties:** Grants the ability to create new properties in [!DNL Platform Launch] and to modify the metadata and settings at the property level.
 You can also delete properties.
 Read more about properties [here](companies-and-properties.md).
 Administrators usually perform this role.
 * **Develop Extensions:** Grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.
-* **Manage App Configurations** This is only available to customers who have licensed Adobe Journey Optimizer, or some other solution that gives them access to mobile in-app and push messaging.
+* **Manage App Configurations:** This is only available to customers who have licensed Adobe Journey Optimizer, or some other solution that gives them access to mobile in-app and push messaging.
 This grants the ability to manage the apps that Experience Cloud knows about along with the necessary push credentials needed to communicate with the Firebase Cloud Messaging service and the Apple Push Notification Service.

 ### Total user permissions